 Monitoring equipment can lead to pressure necrosis; especially where the infant is very preterm as the dermis is oedematous and this reduces blood flow to the epidermis, making the skin more susceptible to breakdown.
-Therefore it is important to ensure regular re-siting of probes and repositioning of the infant.
+Therefore, it is important to ensure regular re-siting of probes, repositioning of the infant and checking the infant is not laying on any leads or IV lines (See table in Appendix 2).